HarshSulakhe/3DMNIST-PyTorch/README.md

 The testing accuracy can be increased by about **(1.5-2.0)%** upto **~67%** but only at the cost of the model overfitting the training data.
 I analysed the results for 300 epochs with the same hyperparameters and the training accuracy increased upto **73%** but there was a clear divergence observed between the training and testing loss at the latter end of the training.

 ## To-Do
-- [ ] Try using a point cloud based approach.
+- [ ] Try using a point cloud based approach.<br>
-I am not working on this full-time so I don't really know when I'll get to do this.
+I am not actively working on this, it was more like a side project so I don't really know when I'll get to do this.